 Note: This isn’t an exclusive list, rather it’s a list to give you a picture of possible inner causes.

-The intensity and duration of emotional pain varies from:
+The intensity and duration of emotional pain vary from:

 1. Emotion to emotion,